RodoJML/SUNY_NP_HydraServer/README.md

 Committed to ensuring that the website is informative, reliable, and accessible to all users.

-✅ Front-end: Completed
+✅ Front-end: Completed<br>
-🔴 Back-end: Pending - Not started
+🔴 Back-end: Pending - Not started<br>
-🔴 Responsiveness: Pending - Not started
+🔴 Responsiveness: Pending - Not started<br>

 🌎 Current Link
 https://hydra.newpaltz.edu/~rodolfo/SUNY_NP_HydraServer/client/src/